 Data spaces are more about information technology architecture.
 They are considered a virtual space for safeguarding data where data remains with the data owner and it is first shared with trusted business partners.
 The focus is on the information model for describing data assets and also providing the standardized interface for interoperability.
 More often than in the case of enterprise knowled we emphasize the economic valuation of data, including pricing of data transactions.
 It is noteworthy that data spaces are considered a core of the implementation of the European Strategy on Data.
 It it foreseen to regulate the flow of data within European Union and across sectors and is also based on the FAIR principles.
 As the ultimate goal of FAIR is to optimise the reuse of data we expect papers covering all aspects of data collection, standardization, integration, exchange, reuse, and valuation.

-Due to the COVID-19 pandemic, the BIS 2021 conference will be organized in an entirely virtual form.
+Due to the COVID-19 pandemic, the BIS 2021 conference was organized in an entirely virtual form.